ni/NI-ELVIS-III-C-Examples/docs/NI_ELVIS_III_Shipping_Personality_Reference.md

 | SYS         | System                       |

-> Note SYS is a reserved value used for a special purpose system register.
+> Note: SYS is a reserved value used for a special purpose system register.
 The system registers may or may not be related to a specific peripheral.

 ### Channel Name